ColinKennedy/ways/docs/why.rst

 Many examples in this and other pages use Ways to describe filepaths.
 This isn't a requirement for Ways, it's just to keep examples simple.
-The truth is, in practice, if you're using Ways to deal just with filepaths, it won't provide that many benefits over just querying values from a database.
+The truth is, in practice, if you're using Ways only to deal with filepaths, Ways won't be much better than a database.

 But Ways doesn't need to represent paths on disk, Ways can represent anything as long as it can be broken down into a string.

-A common situation that comes up in the VFX industry is that tools communicate with a filesystem, a database, and some third-party Python API at once.
+A common situation that comes up in the VFX industry is that tools need to communicate with a filesystem, a database, and some third-party Python API at once.

 For example, say an artist published a new version of a texture on a job's database and we wanted to republish a 3D model with those new textures.